evelyn0414/L46/README.md

 This is the codebase for the L46 project *Personalized Federated Learning in Real-world Healthcare Applications across Different Frameworks*.

+We introduce how to set up the environment and download the datasets here, and details related to the two frameworks will be introduced in the respective folder.
+The documentation of planning and decision making through the project is in `./schedule.md`.

 ## Dataset

 ### Environment